Trout Point Lodge – 12 Reasons You’ll Love It

 Following naturally from most of the other things that make Trout Point Lodge great is the fact that it is a very romantic place.
 Almost all visitors are couples.
 If you can’t get along with your better half here, you probably need a good divorce lawyer.

-This brings me to the twelfth reason why you should visit Trout Point Lodge.
-If you’ve lived in a city all you’re life and haven’t been in the woods much at night, then you’ve never really seen the night sky.
+This brings me to the twelfth and maybe the best reason why you should visit Trout Point Lodge.
+If you’ve lived in a city all your life and haven’t been in the woods much at night, then you’ve never really seen the night sky.
 It’s a startling revelation to people the first time they see how truly bright starlight can be and how colourful the night sky really is.
-Not surprisingly Trout Point has capitalized on it’s status as a dark sky destination and built a viewing platform especially for star gazing purposes.
-They have an array of telescopes and high power binoculars and people on staff who know how to use them.
+Not surprisingly Trout Point has capitalized on its status as a dark sky destination and built a viewing platform especially for star gazing purposes.
+They have an array of telescopes and high power binoculars and highly trained people on staff who know how to use them.

-I can say this certainty – we will return as often as we can to Trout Point Lodge to make up for the time we lost by not visiting sooner.
-Charles and Vaughan, you have created a great thing at Trout Point Lodge and all Nova Scotians should be proud of your accomplishment.
+I can say this with certainty – we will return as often as we can to Trout Point Lodge, until we are physically unable to do so.
+Charles and Vaughan created a great thing at Trout Point Lodge and I am more than pleased that Patrick and Pamela are continuing in their footsteps.

-Trout Point Lodge is one of only two Canadian members of the prestigious Small Luxury Hotels of the World and in the coming months we will be visiting two more in Italy, the Lord Byron in Rome and the Palazzo Sant’Angelo Sul Canal Grande in Venice.
-Based on our experience at Trout Point Lodge, I can’t wait.
+Trout Point Lodge is the only Canadian member of the prestigious Small Luxury Hotels of the World group.
+Please read my posts on other members, the Lord Byron in Rome and the Palazzo Sant’Angelo Sul Canal Grande in Venice.